akka/akka/akka-docs/src/main/paradox/typed/logging.md

 @@@ div { .group-scala }

-Working around this for sbt based projects can be done by pinning `slf4j-api` with `dependencyOverrides`:
+Working around this for sbt based projects can either be done by depending on a newer version of the chosen logging backend, for example logback 1.4.0+ which support slf4j-api 2.0, or pinning `slf4j-api` to the older version using `dependencyOverrides`:
 ```
 dependencyOverrides += "org.slf4j" % "slf4j-api" % "1.7.36"
 ```